Thomasmgaus/csharp-mortgage-rest-service/mortgage-application/Web/mortgage-frontend/README.md

 # mortgage-frontend

-This template should help get you started developing with Vue 3 in Vite.
+Vue Frontend for the mortgage-application written in asp.net

 ## Recommended IDE Setup